Hatrickek/OxylusEngine/README.md

 manipulations, Inspector Panel which draws any component with its properties, Asset Manager, Material System&Editor, In-Editor Console, and a lot more QOL features...
-- Abstracted Vulkan renderer with Scene Graph built from scratch with ECS
+- Abstracted Vulkan renderer with Render Graph built from scratch with ECS
 - Modern rendering features; Clustered Forward IBL PBR, SSAO, SSR, PCF Shadows, Bloom, Depth Of Field also various Post Processing techniques like HDR Tonemapping, Chromatic Aberration, Film Grain, Vignette, Sharpen